 Researchers in Leicester are developing a new programme to provide exercise-based rehabilitation to people living with multiple long-term health conditions.

 The PERFORM study (Personalised Exercise-Rehabilitation for people with Multiple long-term conditions) is funded by the National Institute of Health Research (NIHR).
-The project is led by researchers in Leicester and University of Glasgow and supported by the NIHR Leicester Biomedical Research Centre – a partnership between the University of Leicester and University Hospitals of Leicester NHS Trust.
+The project is led by researchers in Leicester and University of Glasgow and supported by the NIHR Leicester Biomedical Research Centre – a partnership between the Leicester’s Hospitals, the University of Leicester and Loughborough University.

 There are a growing number of people living with more than one long-term health condition as care improves and life expectancy has increased.
 However, health care services often only address one condition at a time.
 People with more than one health condition often have complex needs that are not always met by this approach.

 The researchers hope to produce a personalised exercise-rehabilitation programme for people living with multiple long term health conditions that factors in these complex needs.

 Exercise based rehabilitation is currently used to support patients with a range of conditions including chronic obstructive pulmonary disease (COPD), heart failure and chronic renal disease.
 The aim of exercise based rehabilitation is to reduce the impact of symptoms on quality of life, rather than treat the condition itself, yet is usually disease-specific.